 Leadership

-Lowell Bergman, Founder & Director-at-Large
+Lowell Bergman, Founder & Board Director at Large

 Lowell Bergman is a board director with Investigative Studios and was its founder when it was the Investigative Reporting Program at UC Berkeley.
 He currently holds the position of Emeritus Reva & David Logan Distinguished Chair in Investigative Reporting at UC Berkeley’s Graduate School of Journalism.